civican/legisinfo/44-1/bills/S-5/bill_text.md

 The Ministers shall include in the annual report required by section 342 a report on the progress made in assessing the substances specified in the plan developed under section 73 and in respect of any activities or initiatives specified in the plan.

-> **Explanatory Note**:
-> Existing text of sections 72 to 74:
-> *Existing Text*:
-> > The Minister may not exercise the power under paragraph 71(1)(c) in relation to a substance unless the Ministers have reason to suspect that the substance is toxic or capable of becoming toxic or it has been determined under this Act that the substance is toxic or capable of becoming toxic.
-> > The Ministers shall, within seven years from the giving of Royal Assent to this Act, categorize the substances that are on the Domestic Substances List by virtue of section 66, for the purpose of identifying the substances on the List that, in their opinion and on the basis of available information,
-> > may present, to individuals in Canada, the greatest potential for exposure; or
-> > are persistent or bioaccumulative in accordance with the regulations, and inherently toxic to human beings or to non-human organisms, as determined by laboratory or other studies.
-> > Where available information is insufficient to identify substances as referred to in that subsection, the Ministers may, to the extent possible, cooperate with other governments in Canada, governments of foreign states or any interested persons to acquire the information required for the identification.
-> > When categorizing substances under subsection (1), the Ministers shall examine the substances that are on the Domestic Substances List to determine whether an amendment should be made to the List to indicate that subsection 81(3) applies with respect to those substances.
-> > The Ministers shall conduct a screening assessment of a substance in order to determine whether the substance is toxic or capable of becoming toxic and shall propose one of the measures described in subsection 77(2) if
-> > the Ministers identify a substance on the Domestic Substances List to be a substance described in paragraph 73(1)(a) or (b); or
-> > the substance has been added to the Domestic Substances List under section 105.

 ### Section 20

 Sections 76 and 76.1 of the Act are replaced by the following: